 HabitNow price: Free habit tracker app for up to 7 habits; $9.99 for Premium with unlimited habit tracking and more features.

 Loop is another great habit tracking app for Android; it's free and open-source, but a bit less polished than HabitNow.
 Avocation ($9.99) is also worth a look if you want something different.

 Best habit tracker app for gathering lots of data

 Most habit tracking apps are pretty binary: either you do the habit and keep your streak going, or you don't do the habit and break your streak.
 While this can be great for forming new habits, it can be a little too strict for some things.
 This is where Way of Life comes in.

 In Way of Life, each habit gets its own journal.
 On any day, a habit can be marked as done, not done, or skipped (which doesn't break any streak).
 You can also swipe to the right and add a note explaining, say, why you broke a habit or what workout you did.
 This way, you can build up a much better picture of what habits you're sticking to, and when and why you're not doing them—all of which can be explored in the Trends tab.

 Way of Life also has an interesting approach to streaks (it calls them "chains").
 You can try to build the longest streak possible, but you can also set custom target streak lengths by tapping on Chains when setting up a journal.
 This means you can try to not drink soda for five days straight or meditate for three days in a row, and then take an allowed break.
 It's a much more realistic approach for many people, and is less likely to crush your motivation if you miss a day or two.

-Way of Life Price: Free for three habits; $6 for Premium with unlimited habit tracking and cloud backup.
+Way of Life price: Free habit tracker for three habits; $6 for Premium with unlimited habit tracking and cloud backup.